Learn how to do a brain dump to clear your mind. It’s my go-to strategy to sort through my thoughts when I’m feeling overwhelmed!

 If you are feeling overwhelmed and not sure where to start on a project, or if your brain is running so fast you struggle to focus, try a brain dump.
 It does wonders to clear your mind and focus!

 Do you find brain dumps helpful in organizing your thoughts and clearing your mind?

+P.S.
 If you are ready to be more intentional with your time, than you do not want to miss out on my eBook, Crush Your Week: The Complete Guide To Designing An Intentional Weekly Routine.